maikealame/laravel-auto/README.md

 You are free to create your own layout and style, there's no layout html/css included !
-This package only grants a very automated query in Eloquent.
+This package only grants a very automated query in Eloquent with Blade directives.

 ![table image](https://raw.githubusercontent.com/maikealame/laravel-auto/master/docs/images/examples/1.png)
 ![table image](https://raw.githubusercontent.com/maikealame/laravel-auto/master/docs/images/examples/2.png)